Digimon Tamers: Tamers

 Rika is a 10-year-old champion of the Digimon Card Tournament and known by the title "Digimon Queen."
 Her relationship with her mother is initially strained, as she is often too busy with work to spend time with her.
 She is partnered with Renamon.
 At first, she has a cold and lonely personality and believes in fighting Digimon to become the strongest.
 However, Takato helps her see that there is more to Digimon beyond fighting.
-She also appeared in Digimon Fusion.
+She also appears in Digimon Fusion.
 Rika was designed with a "strong" image and character in an attempt to boost sales for products based on female characters, which traditionally did not perform well in the market.
 In early stages of her design, Konaka and Nakatsuru based her on Trinity from The Matrix.
 Fumiko Orikasa was cast to play her due to her clear, strong voice.
 Konaka decided not to give Rika a father figure to reflect how many Japanese children have grown up without fathers, and he did not intend it to be the cause of her "twisted personality" in spite of the events portrayed in the film Runaway Locomon (which he had no involvement in).